 - Advertisers ad will not be displayed on fraudulent sites

-- Promotes true impressions which results in better revenue generation
+- Promotes true impressions which result in better revenue generation

 Ads.cert Benefits for Publishers

-- Ads.cert blacklists fake inventory which creates opportunity for genuine publishers
+- Ads.cert blacklists fake inventory which creates an opportunity for genuine publishers

 - Due to the authentication, publishers can sell inventory at a better price